Nomi (retail chain)

 Nomi was a network of retail supermarkets in Poland, owned by Nomi SA with its registered office in Kielce and a sales office in Warsaw.
-Nomi has about 20 stores in which approximately 1,800 people work.
 Since 2007, Nomi SA has been part of the Polish capital group managed by i4ventures.

+In 2002, Nomi operated 39 stores, making it the largest chain of its type in Poland.
+At that time, the company held an estimated 3–4% share of the DIY market, valued at approximately 15 billion PLN, with net profit of 1.4 million PLN.

 On 28 May 2011 a fire broke out in the Leszno store that destroyed the entire building.

-On 30 December 2012 the store in Bydgoszcz closed, thereby leaving the only store in Kujawsko-Pomorskie located in Inowrocław.
-At the end of 2013, the company announced systemic bankruptcy.
-Since then, the decision has been made to close down the store in Koszalin, Stargard, Kielce, Radom, Tczew, Świętochłowice, Siemianowice Śląskie, Kluczbork, Płock and Pabianice.
+In 2012, annual revenues exceeded 468 million PLN.
+The company, however, reported a loss of more than 10 million PLN and, following a downturn in the construction materials market at the turn of 2012 and 2013, encountered financial difficulties.
+At the end of 2013, the company declared arrangement bankruptcy.

 In 2015, the company entered the liquidation bankruptcy phase.
-Bricomarche currently owns over 10 locations of the retail shop locations formerly ran by Nomi.